Ta da….welcome to the brand new look and feel of A Gutsy Girl.

 Ahhhhh……took forever but during a 1.5 hour Bible devotion early Thursday morning, it came to me so easily.

-Click HERE for the A Thyme for Milk and Honey launch post.
-Learn more.
-Now, you’ll never need to come back to A Gutsy Girl ever again if the gut is not your thing.
+Now you’ll never need to come back to A Gutsy Girl ever again if the gut is not your thing.

 Separation, not divorce, was the answer.